fddemora/fddemora/README.md

 ### Hi there 👋

 #### A little about me:
--  I'm Program Analyst at Cognizant Technical Solutions. 🖥
+-  I'm Program Analyst at Cognizant Technical Solutions 🖥
-- I have knowledge in web development, OOP, bash, and more.
+- I have knowledge in web development, OOP, bash, and more
+- I love learning and improvement

 I'll be using Github to track my learning process, so in my repo's, you'll find all the areas that I'm learning!